alexanderenrique/alexanderenrique.github.io/docs/wrenching/thunderbird-restoration.md

 ### 08/20/2025
 - After a bit of time away, I received the rubber isolators and installed them.
 Behold, no more terrible rattle.
 - I did notice that the "top" spring clip on both brake calipers was broken.
 I thought it was a feature the last few times I removed it, turns out just straight broken.
 I'll replace them some day maybe.
 I left the passenger side, and just removed the driver side to avoid it rattling around loose.
 I realized it on the second side, the drivers side
-- Measured up the rear speaker area, the hole is somthing like 5" square.
+- Measured up the rear speaker area, the hole is something like 5" square.
 Really unsure how it mounts
 - removed the rear ashtrays, and added some foam strips to take up any slack between the metal and the bolstering that could cause a rattle
 - I do like the ashtrays, but the plastic they are made out of is just so brittle and I don't think it's worth it to try and fix it.
 I'll design and 3D print a blank off plate so it looks complete

 ### 08/13/2025
 - Sometimes you just have to step away for a bit.
 It was the brakes!
-- I did a test where I hit a bunch of bumps while very lightly hitting the brakes, not a rattle, certainley not the loose change sound
+- I did a test where I hit a bunch of bumps while very lightly hitting the brakes, not a rattle, certainly not the loose change sound
 - I did some googling and it looks like I'm totally missing these rubber isolators that go on the slide pins.
 They weren't there when I took the brakes apart
 - I can't wait for them to arrive, about a week though.